Foods to reduce inflammation is an astonishing confession by an eminent surgeon.

 Yet blood vessels are getting ever redder, and more inflamed, despite this fixed, false belief that animal fat alone is at the crux of heart disease.

 Medicine's considered opinion was that high cholesterol was the cause of heart disease.
 He now has a quite different opinion; foods that cause inflammation, and those that will reduce it.

-Worse, he says these long established dietary recommendations to change from animal fats to polyunsaturates have directly caused the diabetes and obesity that have totally undermined Western Health.
+Worse, he says these long established dietary recommendations to change from animal fats to polyunsaturates have directly caused the diabetes and obesity that have totally undermined Western wellbeing.
 The cost in dollar terms is astronomical, he admits.

 Says he, far more people on the Western diet of lowered dietary fat and the use of cholesterol-lowering medicine are dying every year of heart disease.

 It is the inflammatory foods that we now consume that makes our blood vessels red and angry; and only then, after the fact, is cholesterol laid down in the intima.

 inflammatory foods, the cholesterol would course normally through our

 arteries without being deposited in the walls.